sffitzpatrick/block_shortcode/README.md

-# Block Shortcodes
+# Block Shortcode

-Easily embed Drupal blocks in nodes, other blocks, or anywhere text formats are allowed.
+Easily embed Drupal blocks in nodes, other blocks, or anywhere text formats are allowed using the [Shortcode](https://codex.wordpress.org/Shortcode "Shortcode documentation on wordpress.org") syntax common in Wordpress.

 ## Why?